-For own cash deposits, there is a limit in place which is to hold at least the wind-down cost amount in at least one bank account external to the Northern Trust Group.
+For own cash deposits, there is a limit in place which is to hold at least the net cost of winding down, in at least one bank account external to the Northern Trust Group.
+While there is inherent concentration in placing funds within the Northern Trust group, the separate wind-down requirement ensures that in a worst case scenario, there are sufficient funds and/or marketable assets available outside of the wider Northern Trust group to generate liquidity.
 This balance is monitored monthly as part of the established treasury monitoring process of liquid assets.